If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 I need emergency medical treatment outside of your working hours

-We only cover pre-planned and non-emergency treatment.
+We only cover pre-planned and non-emergency care.
 If you need emergency treatment, please use the NHS 111 helpline, go to your local NHS accident and emergency department or dial 999 for immediate medical assistance.
 Please contact us within our opening hours before you accept any private medical care, so we can assess your claim to avoid any unexpected costs.

 Will I be covered for an emergency caesarean?